alberto56/dcycleblog/_posts/2019-10-16-unit-testing.md

 Unit tests do not require a full environment with a database and external libraries; this makes unit tests extremely fast.

 In this article we will look at how to take any PHP code -- a Drupal site or module, or indeed any other PHP codebase unrelated to Drupal -- and start unit testing it _today_.
+We'll start by setting up tests which work for any PHP code, and then we'll see how to run your tests on the Drupal testbot if you so desire.

 Before we start testing
 -----